 - He is the only actor to star in both a Harry Potter and Superman film.

-- Harry Potter is one of three popular fantasy books-turned-film he has appeared in.
+- Harry Potter is one of three popular fantasy books turned into films he has appeared in.
 The other two were Inkheart and The Chronicles of Narnia.

 Connect with Jim Broadbent